This post sharing tips for safe family travel is brought to you through a partnership with Safecar.gov.

 In my opinion, I am the best driver on the road, hands down.
 There is no better driver than me.
 Period.
-I think most people feel this way about their own driving, the problem isn’t your driving, the problem is everyone else’s driving in your eyes.
-Unfortunately, you can not control what other people are doing out on the road but you can control how you prepare for trips to ensure you are doing everything to guarantee your families safety when traveling.
+I think most people feel this way about their own driving and they may, in fact, be great drivers but the problem isn’t your driving, the problem is everyone else’s driving.

 That’s why we want parents and caregivers to know about the importance of making sure their child is safely restrained—whether that’s selecting the right car seat for their child’s age and size, or making sure that older kids (8-14) always buckle their seat belts and sit in the backseat.